-Funding received for the same purpose of a Program award, such as funding provided by a non-profit entity to assist applicant with rebuilding their home must be reported by the applicant through the application process and must be accounted for and verified by the Program.
+Funding received for the same purpose of a Program award, such as funding provided by a non-profit entity or the US Army Corps of Engineers (USACE) to assist applicant with rebuilding their home must be reported by the applicant through the application process and must be accounted for and verified by the Program.
 In addition, the support documentation related to other duplicative funding sources will be provided by the applicant, verified by the Program, and applied as a duplication of benefits by the Program.